jaymzh/sugarjar/README.md

 **What happens now that Sapling is released?**

-SugarJar isn't going anywhere anytime soon.
+SugarJar isn't going anywhere.
 This was meant to replace arc/jf, which has now been open-sourced as [Sapling](https://sapling-scm.com/), so I highly recommend taking a look at that!

 Sapling is a great tool and solves a variety of problems SugarJar will never be able to.
-However, it is a significant workflow change, that won't be appropriate for all users or use-cases.
+However, it is a significant workflow change that won't be appropriate for all users or use-cases.
 Similarly there are workflows and tools that Sapling breaks.
+Further, we support some things Sapling does not.
 So worry not, SugarJar will continue to be maintained and developed.